ogbinar/py-dataengineering-workshop/README.md

 # 🧠 Py-DataEngineering Workshop
+**From CSV to Dashboard — Building a Mini Data Pipeline in Pure Python**

+This workshop shows how to build a complete **data engineering workflow** using open-source tools:
+`pandas • pyarrow • uv • streamlit`.

 You’ll ingest, clean, model, and visualize the classic **Northwind** dataset — all locally, with no cloud or database setup.